ScienceDB-REST/express_route_gen_js/README.md

     -h, --help                       output usage information
     --name <model_name>              The name of the model as provided to 'sequelize model:create'.
     --attributes <model_attributes>  The model attributes as provided to 'sequelize model:create'.
+    --acl <number_of_path_components n>  If and only if this argument is provided the snippet "acl.middleware(n)" will be used to provide authorization guards with the package "acl".
 ```
 ## Adjust your `ExpressJS` routes